tolgyirita/Capstone-EarningsCallTranscripts/README.md

 For comparison, a fund with a 50-55% hit ratio is considered to be a good – very good fund, and 60% is believed to be needed for Warren Buffet.

 I found that
--	negatively charged words alone are not as strong predictors as unrestricted word features.
+-	Negatively charged words alone are not as strong predictors as unrestricted word features.
--	Models based on Count vectorizer pre-processing word slightly better than the same model on TF-IDF vectorizer
+-	Models based on Count vectorizer pre-processing word slightly better than the same model on TF-IDF vectorizer.
--	Models worked better if words were limited by the frequency
+-	Models worked better if words were limited by the frequency.
--	Random forest worked slightly better than logistic regression
+-	Random forest worked slightly better than logistic regression.
 -	Most important features contain a reference to the time aspect.

-For a quick visual sum up, please see my [slides](https://github.com/tolgyirita/Capstone-EarningsCallTranscripts/blob/main/Rita_Capstone_presentation_Dec2020.pdf)
+For a quick visual sum up, please see my [slides](https://github.com/tolgyirita/Capstone-EarningsCallTranscripts/blob/main/Rita_Capstone_presentation_Dec2020.pdf).

 ## Future plans with the project
-- Evaluate the model performance based on a simulated portfolio
+- Evaluate the model performance based on a simulated portfolio.
-- Re-label my data and categorise the shares to OUTPERFOM - UNDERPERFORM compared to a global index’s movement
+- Re-label my data and categorise the shares to OUTPERFOM - UNDERPERFORM compared to a global index’s movement.
-- Find a more consistent timeframe that works (52 days)
+- Find a more consistent timeframe that works (52 days).
-- Explore ngrams and use stemming
+- Explore ngrams and use stemming.
 - Split up into more categories:
   ~ significantly outperforms
   ~ outperforms